 What is Shirakawa-go?
-A Village Where Japanese Tradition Thrives
+A village where Japanese tradition lives on

-Shirakawa-go is a beautiful mountain village located in the northern part of Gifu Prefecture, registered as a UNESCO World Cultural Heritage site in 1995.
+Shirakawa-go (Shirakawa-gō) is a beautiful mountain village located in northern Gifu Prefecture, and it was registered as a UNESCO World Cultural Heritage site in 1995.

-While the entire village is a tourist destination, it is also a living community, so respecting the local culture and customs when visiting is important.
+While the whole village is a tourist destination, people still live there today, so it's important to respect the local culture and customs when visiting.

 Highlights of Shirakawa-go